 It is often useful to know the value of a resistor already mounted in a circuit.
-In this case, an ohmmeter cannot be used because the rest of the circuit would affect the measurement, and it is always annoying to desolder at least one pin, even more if the case is of the SMD type (surface mounted device).
+In this case, an ohmmeter cannot be used because the rest of the circuit would affect the measurement, and it is always annoying to unsolder at least one pin, even more if the case is of the SMD type (surface mounted device).
 Most of the time, a marking allows to know this value.

 A colour code is generally used.
 There is also sometimes a clear marking.

-A resistor has several colored rings, generally four or five, depending on its precision.
+A resistor has several coloured rings, generally four or five, depending on its precision.